 Under this type of condition, a homeowner must move out of their home until it is deemed safe.
 (Read more about “Red Tagging)

 Who to consult

-Slope creep and damage from slope creep is usually difficult for a home owner to assess if it’s serious.
-When serious, the expertise of a structural engineer and / or a geotechnical engineer to analysis the situation may be helpful.
+Slope creep and damage from slope creep are usually difficult for a homeowner to assess if it’s serious.
+When serious, the expertise of a structural engineer and/or a geotechnical engineer to analyze the situation may be helpful.

-Slope creep usually happens very slowly and can be difficult and expensive to stop or correct and it’s one of the more powerful forces that causes damage to homes.
-It, like earthquakes, landslides, tornadoes and hurricanes can cause tremendous damage to a home, except that slope creep does it very slowly, rather than in a matter of minutes.
+Slope creep usually happens very slowly and can be difficult and expensive to stop or correct and it’s one of the more powerful forces that cause damage to homes.
+It, like earthquakes, landslides, tornadoes, and hurricanes can cause tremendous damage to a home, except that slope creep does it very slowly, rather than in a matter of minutes.